 2. Understand Customers

 There is a difference between knowing your customers and understanding them.
-You know them when you are aware of their geographic location, the category they fall into, their income, etc. But you understand them to the core when you are aware of their needs and behavior.
+You know them when you are aware of their geographic location, the category they fall into, their passive income, etc. But you understand them to the core when you are aware of their needs and behavior.
 You need to empathize with them so as to deliver compelling services.
 Creating customer personas can help here.
 For instance – Samuel is 25 years old, is tech-savvy and prefers self-help options, while Robert who is 50 years old, still likes the traditional ways of calling an agent to solve queries.
 This kind of detailed information can help your support staff to understand customer behavior and provide them solutions accordingly.

 3. Connect with Them Emotionally